Explicit refinements of B\"ocherer's conjecture for Siegel modular forms of squarefree level: Introduction

 \textbf{Arithmeticity of $L$-values.} The refined B\"ocherer conjecture implies that for all $f$, $\Lambda$ as in Theorem \ref{t:mainclassi} such that $f$ has algebraic integer Fourier coefficients, the quantity is, up to an exactly specified rational number, an \emph{algebraic integer} (see Proposition \ref{prop:algebraicity}).
 We find this interesting because even the algebraicity of \eqref{alglvalues} appears to not have been conjectured previously.

 The above results are of course conditional on Conjecture \ref{c:liu}.
 However, there are important cases where Conjecture \ref{c:liu} is already proven.
-The recent work \cite{FM} proves this conjecture for special Bessel models under some hypotheses; together with our work, we therefore get an unconditional proof of \eqref{bochrefinedeq} for $\Lambda=1$ under the assumptions of Theorem \ref{t:mainclassi}.
-Moreover, the conjecture is known in full generality for Yoshida lifts, see \cite{yifengliu}, and for the non-endoscopic analogue of Yoshida lifts, see \cite{corbett}.
-Applying our formula to Yoshida lifts, we note the following unconditional \emph{integrality} result about families of $L$-values of classical modular forms, which may be of independent interest: \begin{proposition} Let $p$ be an odd prime and let $g_1, g_2$ be distinct classical primitive forms of level $p$ and weights $\ell$, $2$ respectively, where $\ell >2$, $\ell$ even.
+As mentioned earlier, Furusawa and Morimoto have recently proved this conjecture \cite{FM} for trivial ideal class character under some mild hypotheses.
+Furthermore, Furusawa and Morimoto write in \cite[Remark 7]{FM} ``\emph{In the sequel, we shall pursue [...] extension to the case when the character of the ideal class group is not necessarily trivial.}" The conjecture is also known in full generality for Yoshida lifts, see \cite{yifengliu}, and for the non-endoscopic analogue of Yoshida lifts, see \cite{corbett}.
+The statement of Theorem \ref{t:summaryintro} above summarizes the types of Siegel newforms of squarefree levels where we can make unconditional statements at present.

+Applying our formula to Yoshida lifts, we note the following unconditional \emph{integrality} result about families of $L$-values of \emph{classical modular forms}, which may be of independent interest: \begin{proposition} Let $p$ be an odd prime and let $g_1, g_2$ be distinct classical primitive forms of level $p$ and weights $\ell$, $2$ respectively, where $\ell >2$, $\ell$ even.
 Assume that the Atkin-Lehner eigenvalues of $g_1$ and $g_2$ at $p$ are equal.
 Then there exists a positive real number $\Omega$ (depending only on $g_1$, $g_2$) such that for any imaginary quadratic field $K$ with the property that $p$ is inert in $K$, and any character $\Lambda$ of $\Cl_K$,

 is a totally-positive algebraic integer in the field generated by $\Lambda$-values and the coefficients of $g_1$, $g_2$. \end{proposition}